rfmeng/rfmeng.github.io/markdown/FRM II - Credit Risk Measurement and Management.md

 $n$ loans and $m$ will default, the defaults are independent to each other.
 If $q$ is small and $n$ is large, the distribution converges to Poisson.
 The convergence exists even if the PD are different, an average is converged.
-Assume default number follows Gamma, the default number follows negative binomial.
+Assume $q$ follows Gamma, the default number follows negative binomial.
-If default number has 0 std, there is no default correlation.
+If $q$ has 0 std, there is no default correlation.
 As $\sigma$ increases, the probability $q_n$ has higher volatility, large number and small number of defaults are more likely to happen, thus higher correlation.